A differential approach to Ax-Schanuel, I: Introduction

 \section{Introduction}

-In this paper we use techniques from differential geometry, differential algebra and the model theory of differentially closed fields to prove several results of Ax-Schanuel type.
-Our main result is stated in the context of a $G$-principal bundle $\pi:P \to Y$ with $Y$ a complex algebraic variety and $G$ an algebraic group.
+In this paper we use techniques from differential geometry, differential algebra and the model theory of differentially closed fields to prove several functional transcendence results.
+Our main result is stated in the context of a $G$-principal bundle $\pi:P \to Y$ with $Y$ a {irreducible} complex algebraic variety and $G$ a complex algebraic group.
+We explain the notation of our main theorem after its statement: